Go Back Up

 How to become an insurance broker

-Health Benefits • May 24, 2023 at 10:03 AM • Written by: Elizabeth Walker
+Health Benefits • April 8, 2024 at 10:45 AM • Written by: Elizabeth Walker

-If you’re interested in becoming an insurance broker, our blog will explain more about the role of an insurance broker, their responsibilities and qualifications, why they’re important, and how they differ from an insurance agent.
+If you’re interested in becoming an insurance broker, our blog post will explain more about the role of an insurance broker, their responsibilities and qualifications, why they’re important, and how they differ from an insurance agent.

-Explore different scenarios to determine what health benefit is best for your client with our guide
+Explore different scenarios to determine what health benefit is best for your client with our guide.

 What is an insurance broker?